We are pleased to announce that St Albans City Youth FC is once again, part of the Arsenal Women Sister Club programme for the 2018/19 Season.

 St Albans City Youth FC are delighted to announce our new Wildcats centre!
 An FA initiative, Wildcats sessions aim to provide girls only training in a fun and friendly environment.
 These will take place on Saturday mornings throughout the Autumn term from 10-11am at Nicholas Breakspear School, AL4 0TT, and are open to girls of all abilities in Years 1 – 6.
 Sessions will take place on the 3G AstroTurf pitch, but indoor space is also available to allow training to go ahead in bad weather.

 At the end of the term (December) we will assess whether girls are ready to join an existing squad or, if numbers allow, we will create a brand new squad at this age group to join the league in January, playing matches on a Saturday morning.
-There will be two free try-it-out weeks and then the cost will be £25 for the remainder of the term.
 It would be great to have your daughter there!

 To book the paid sessions from 29th September to 15th December please go to www.cityyouthfc.co.uk/book